appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/query-errors.md

 ## Find error messages from the datasource

-When a query fails, Appsmith commonly shows a notification stating something like: "UncaughtPromiseRejection: <query_name> failed to execute."
+When a query fails, Appsmith commonly shows a notification stating something like: `UncaughtPromiseRejection: <query_name> failed to execute.`

 ![](/img/as_error.png)